telosnetwork/erc20-template/README.md

 - Change configuration in
 - Install nodejs and hardhat
 - Pull / Install this repo on your machine

+## DEPLOY
 - Build & deploy using /scripts/deploy.js
+- Interact with your contract using our live app or one of our example repos

+## TROUBLESHOOTING